Comunal: Taller de Arquitectura Social Housing Production

 The design is composed of a structural frame that is assembled on-site and then fitted with prefabricated panels.
-The primary materials are bamboo (40%), concrete (30%) and ECOLAM (10%).
+The primary materials are bamboo (40%), concrete (30%), and ECOLAM (10%).
 The bamboo panels are covered in ixtle, a local vegetable fiber.
-Some walls are brick lattices that allow for ventilation, specially in the kitchen where the smoke needs to be removed.
-The roof is made of ECOLAM, a local metal sheet made from food-grade recycled aluminium.
-The design has two bedrooms, a bathroom, a main hall, a kitchen and a porch.
+Some walls are brick lattices that allow for ventilation, especially in the kitchen where the smoke needs to be removed.
+The roof is made of ECOLAM, a local metal sheet made from food-grade recycled aluminum.
+The design has two bedrooms, a bathroom, the main hall, a kitchen, and a porch.
 The local people were trained in making the panels so they could give maintenance or replicate the technique.

 The locals were trained to give maintanance.